-- The system must be melted/frozen (finalized systems cannot be debugged). - Setting and unsetting breakpoints - An efficient way consists in dropping a feature in the context tool. - Alternatively, you can select the flat view - Then click on one of the little circles in the left margin to enable/disable single breakpoints. - Use the toolbar debug buttons to enable or disable all breakpoints globally.
+- The system must be melted/frozen (finalized systems cannot be debugged). - > Setting and unsetting breakpoints - An efficient way consists of dropping the feature you want the breakpoint in into the context tool. - > Alternatively, you can select the flat view. - Then click on one of the little circles in the left margin to enable/disable single breakpoints. - Use the toolbar debug buttons to enable or disable all breakpoints globally.